* This is the Consumer Version. *

 Given the danger of pulmonary embolism and the limitations of treatment, doctors try to prevent blood clots from forming in the veins of people at risk.
 In general, people, particularly those who are prone to clotting, should try to be active and move around as much as possible.
 For example, when traveling on an airplane for a long period, people should try to get up and move around every 2 hours.

-Newer anticoagulants include those such as hirudin, which inhibits the production of thrombin (a substance that promotes the formation of blood clots), and danaparoid and fondaparinux, which inhibit the formation of other substances that enhance the body’s production of clots.
-These drugs are effective in prevention but are still being studied to determine whether they have advantages compared with heparin.
+Newer anticoagulants include those such as fondaparinux, rivaroxaban, apixaban, edoxaban, and dabigatran that inhibit the formation of substances that enhance the body’s production of clots.
+These drugs are effective in prevention and in some cases may be safer than warfarin.

-Treatment of pulmonary embolism begins with treating the symptoms.
+Pulmonary embolism treatment begins with treating the symptoms.
 Oxygen is given if blood oxygen levels are low.
 Analgesics are given to relieve pain.
 If blood pressure is low, intravenous fluids are given and sometimes drugs that increase blood pressure are given.
 Mechanical ventilation (a breathing tube) may be needed if respiratory failure develops.

 How long anticoagulants are given depends on the person’s situation.
-If pulmonary embolism is caused by a temporary risk factor, such as surgery, treatment is given for 2 to 3 months.
-If the cause is some longer-term problem, such as prolonged bed rest, treatment usually is given for 3 to 6 months, but sometimes it must continue indefinitely.
-For example, people who have recurrent pulmonary embolism, often because of a hereditary clotting disorder, usually take anticoagulants indefinitely.
-While taking warfarin, people periodically have to have a blood test to determine if the dose needs to be adjusted.
+If pulmonary embolism is caused by a temporary risk factor, such as surgery, treatment is given for 3 months.
+If the cause is some longer-term problem, such as prolonged bed rest, treatment usually is given for 6 to 12 months, but sometimes it must continue indefinitely.
+For example, people who have recurrent pulmonary embolism, often because of a hereditary clotting disorder or cancer, usually take anticoagulants indefinitely.

-Thrombolytic drugs such as streptokinase or tissue plasminogen activator (TPA) break up and dissolve blood clots.
-They can be used for people who appear to be in danger of dying of pulmonary embolism.
-However, except in the most dire situations, these drugs cannot be given to people who have had surgery in the preceding 2 weeks, are pregnant, have had a recent stroke, or tend to bleed excessively.
+Thrombolytic drugs ("clot busting drugs") such as streptokinase or alteplase break up and dissolve blood clots.
+Because these drugs can cause dangerous or fatal bleeding, they are usually only used in people who appear to be in danger of dying due to the pulmonary embolism.
+Except in the most dire situations, these drugs are usually not be given to people who have had surgery in the preceding 2 weeks, are pregnant, have had a recent stroke, or tend to bleed excessively.

-In some centers, if a person appears to be in danger of dying from a massive pulmonary embolism, doctors may try to shatter the embolus using a catheter inserted into the pulmonary artery.
-Surgery may be needed to save someone with severe embolism.
+In some centers, if a person appears to be in danger of dying from a massive pulmonary embolism, doctors may try to break up the embolus using a catheter inserted into the pulmonary artery.
+Surgery may be needed in some cases of severe embolism.
 Removal of the embolus from the pulmonary artery may be lifesaving.
-Surgery is also used to remove long-standing pulmonary artery clots that cause persistent shortness of breath and high pressures in the pulmonary artery (pulmonary hypertension).
+Surgery is also used to remove long-standing pulmonary artery clots that cause persistent shortness of breath and high pressures in the pulmonary artery ( pulmonary hypertension).

-A filter can be surgically placed in the main vein in the abdomen that drains blood from the legs and pelvis to the right side of the heart (see Umbrellas: One Way to Prevent Pulmonary Embolism).
+A filter can be surgically placed in the main vein in the abdomen that drains blood from the legs and pelvis to the right side of the heart.
 Such a filter can be used if emboli recur despite anticoagulant treatment or if anticoagulants cannot be used or cause significant bleeding.
 Because clots generally originate in the legs or pelvis, this filter usually prevents them from being carried into the pulmonary artery.
 Newer filters are removable.
 Removal helps prevent some complications that can occur when filters are left in place permanently.